 Acetylsalicylic Acid (Aspirin)

 ASA is used to treat fever and pain that are brought up by other illnesses.
-It’s excellent for general pain relief too and partly acts as a blood thinner — great for preventing blood clots and stroke.
-On the other hand, those who have bleeding problems (hemophilia) should probably be cautious about their intake on this.
+It’s excellent for general pain relief, too, and partly acts as a blood thinner—great for preventing blood clots and stroke.
+On the other hand, those with bleeding problems (hemophilia) should probably be cautious about their intake.

-You can use these for treating mild or moderate pains caused by headaches and toothaches.
+You can use this to treat mild or moderate pain caused by headaches and toothaches.
 It’s also great for fevers.
 It will definitely help you increase your resistance to feeling pain, so stash a bunch in your prepper first aid kit.

 Calcium Carbonate (Tums Regular Strength)